 There are two types of dentures – complete and partial dentures.
 Complete dentures are used when all of the teeth are missing, while partial dentures are used when some natural teeth remain.
 A Partial denture not only fills in the spaces created by missing teeth, it prevents other teeth from shifting.

-We provide Custom Dentures where the denture teeth are set in a wax base so you may try them in to see how the denture will look before it is completed.
-During this stage you may make any changes to suit you and your dental needs.
-After you have approved the look of your Custom Dentures, the laboratory will custom finish you denture in the permanent acrylic base material.
+We provide custom dentures where the denture teeth are set in a wax base so you may try them in to see how the denture will look before it is completed.
+During this stage, you may make any changes to suit you and your dental needs.
+After you have approved the look of your custom dentures, the laboratory will custom finish your denture in the permanent acrylic base material.
 It’s like designing your own smile!

 If I Am Having My Teeth Removed Do I have to Wait to Get Dentures?